 2 The Green

 A friendly free house that continues to build on its reputation for good ales, as well as having a fine restaurant serving the best in locally produced food.
 Situated in a picturesque location, the terrace and beer garden overlook the Ashby Canal and famous site of the Battle of Bosworth (1485).
-The bar boasts three LocAles, two of which are re-badged for the pub - Henry Tudor is Tunnel Nelson's Column and Dadlington Hamlet is Quartz Crystal.
-The third LocAle is usually sourced from Froth Blowers or Heritage Brewing.
+Popular with walkers and cyclists.
+The bar boasts three LocAles which are re-badged for the pub.
+Battlefield Brewery: Henry Tudor, Richard III and Let Battle Commence.

 9 New Buildings